What is in the clay pot?

 By Noel Ihebuzor

-The tragedy of a journey on a hunch back road,
+The tragedy of a journey

-with slime and grime
+filled with slime and grime

 tired limbs trudging round